Amazon unveils a faster Fire TV Cube, soundbar, and more

 What better place to announce new entertainment gadgets than at IFA 2019, Europe’s largest tech convention?
-At the iconic Bolle Festsäle in Berlin this evening, the Amazon took the wraps off of over 20 new Fire TV devices to fill out its growing portfolio, including a refreshed Fire TV Cube, a Fire TV Edition Soundbar, and a slew of new Fire TV Edition television sets.
+At the iconic Bolle Festsäle in Berlin this evening, Amazon took the wraps off of over 20 new Fire TV devices to fill out its growing portfolio, including a refreshed Fire TV Cube, a Fire TV Edition Soundbar, and a slew of new Fire TV Edition television sets.

 Amazon also announced new partnerships with Discover and Eurosport for Fire TV customers in Europe.
 Starting today, every customer in France, Italy, and Spain who purchased a Fire TV Basic Edition will get a free over-the-air update that includes Alexa, and this week, the Alexa Voice Remote will become available in those regions alongside the Fire TV Stick 4K and Fire TV Stick.